Skip to content

 iGaming Fit

 Sells through SOFTSWISS and SoftGamings, exhibits at SiGMA and SBC, ships a Brazil bettor-registry KYC check.
-Vertical-quiet on its own site, no iGaming-named team
+Never names gambling as a vertical, no iGaming-dedicated team

 Geographic Coverage

-Docs enumerate real method menus for the LatAm core (BR, MX, AR, CL, CO, PE, EC plus Central America).
-Asia and Africa lists exist but publish no methods.
+Documents real method menus for the LatAm core (BR, MX, AR, CL, CO, PE, EC plus Central America).
+Reaches Asia and Africa but publishes no methods for either.
 Zero direct acquiring anywhere

 22%6.5Adequate